febattista/SDP_lift_and_project/README.md

 ```
 2. Solve them in MATLAB
 ```
-# Current folder in MATLAB should be src
+# Current folder in MATLAB should be src/
 run_experiments
 ```
 3. Collect and analyze results by creating `LaTeX` tables in Python